We all know a people pleaser.

 It’s essential that you take care of your physical and emotional health.
 It’s essential that you can put yourself first when it matters.
 It’s essential that you always make room for your own needs.
 That doesn’t mean ignoring the needs of others, or taking care of yourself first and everyone else second – it means not neglecting your needs, and understanding your importance and worth.
 It’s important that you know how – and when – to be angry and defensive, and that you know how to set boundaries and stand up for yourself.
 Without these essential abilities, you’ll succumb.

-Associated Disorders and Consequences
+Associated Disorders and Consequences of People Pleaser Personality

 Being a people pleaser might not be a condition, but it can cause other conditions, or be part of several factors in the development of a mental illness.